apitoolkit/apitoolkit-go/gin/README.md

 go get github.com/apitoolkit/apitoolkit-go/gin
 ```

-Then add `github.com/apitoolkit/apitoolkit-go/gin` to the list of dependencies like so:
+Then add `github.com/apitoolkit/apitoolkit-go/gin` to the list of dependencies, like so:

 ```go
 package main